 Description: The consumer updates service specific parameters in the UDR via the NEF.

-Inputs, Required: Service Descriptor (e.g. the combination of DNN and S-NSSAI, an AF-Service-Identifier or an application identifier), Transaction Reference ID.
+Inputs, Required: Service Descriptor (e.g. the combination of DNN and S-NSSAI, an AF-Service-Identifier or an Application Identifier), Transaction Reference ID.

 Inputs, Optional: Service Parameters and Target UE identifiers (e.g. the address (IP or Ethernet) of the UE if available, GPSI if available, External Group Identifier if available).